Active duty military can now get the most popular Chase personal travel rewards card, the Chase Sapphire Reserve® for free!

 While the Servicemembers Civil Relief Act (SCRA) prompted a couple of credit card companies to waive annual fees and cap interest rates under certain conditions for their cards, most credit card companies did not provide any special benefits to the members of the military.

-The Chase Sapphire Reserve launched in August 2016 and quickly became the latest must-have card despite its $450 annual fee.
+The Chase Sapphire Reserve® launched in August 2016 and quickly became the latest must-have card despite its $550 annual fee.

-The Chase Sapphire Reserve earns Ultimate Rewards points, the most valuable and flexible travel reward currencies available.
-Ultimate Rewards points earned with a Chase Sapphire Reserve card are worth at least 1.5 cents per point when used in the Chase travel portal.
-With the current sign up bonus of 50,000 Ultimate Rewards points, the bonus is worth at least $750.
+The Chase Sapphire Reserve® earns Chase Ultimate Rewards® points, the most valuable and flexible travel reward currencies available.
+Chase Ultimate Rewards® points earned with a Chase Sapphire Reserve® card are worth at least 1.5 cents per point when used in the Chase travel portal.
+With the current sign-up bonus of 60,000 Ultimate Rewards points, the bonus is worth at least $900.

 - Priority Pass lounge access